onsip/sipjs.com/content/api/devel/uri.md

 ### `getHeader(name)`

 Gets the value of the given URI header.
-Returns an `Array` with the header value(s) for the given header name or `undefined` if the header does not exist in the header set.

 #### Parameters